 How popular is the baby name Nahum in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Nahum and check out all the blog posts that mention the name Nahum.
+Plus, check out all the blog posts that mention the name Nahum.

 Boston’s Central Burying Ground was established in 1756, so it’s newer than the other Boston cemeteries I’ve blogged about (

 King’s Chapel, Granary, and Copp’s Hill).
 Nevertheless, it still contains some pretty interesting names:

 A: Aderline, Alford, Alona, Alpheus, Alsendorf, Annjulett, Antice, Anstice, Arodi, Artemis, Asadel